 The Community Resource Center at Opportunity Council is the very first place someone with basic needs should start.
 They are located at 1111 Cornwall Avenue, 734-5121, ext.
 370, M-F, 12-4 p.m.
 The Center connects people with community resources to meet basic needs such as food, shelter, housing, rental assistance, child care, community voice mail and landlord/tenant information.

 ...I see someone who appears to need help or seems inebriated, ill, acting erratically, suffering from the heat/cold/extreme weather, or is unconscious?

 When you see a homeless person being harassed, who is severely inebriated, or in need of medical attention, this would be a 911 call.

 ...I think one of my child’s classmates is homeless, and I want to help without offending or embarrassing them?

-Contact the school counselor or principal and ask how you may be able to help.
+Contact the school counselor or principal to share your concern or ask how you may be able to help.
 Refrain from addressing the family directly – you do not know if your help is needed or wanted, and please do not talk to other school families about your questions.
 Connecting with the school is your first step, and let them guide you on what you can do.

 ...I suspect someone may be a victim of domestic violence?